4992 Course Assignments and Grading

 - Satisfactory completion of your e-portfolio — 10%

-Class participation will include a 20-25 minute oral presentation and discussion of the week’s top developments in media and convergence that each of you will be responsible for once during the semester.
+Class participation will include a 20-25 minute oral presentation and discussion of the week’s top developments in digital media and journalism that each of you will be responsible for once during the semester.
 This portion of your grade will also depend on your contributions to the weekly written project updates and your general participation in class discussions.
 See the course schedule.
+Look for extra credit opportunities to improve this portion of your grade.

-If your portion of a project is turned in after deadline, you will receive a 10% per day grade reduction.
+If your work on a project is turned in after deadline, you will receive a 10% per day grade reduction.
 Failure to complete your part of an assignment will lead to a failing grade in the course.

 You will be graded on the plus/minus scale.